301962

 Allegro MicroSystems Inventory Days Outstanding

-This quarter, Allegro MicroSystems's DIO came in at 124, which is 17 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Allegro MicroSystems's DIO came in at 126, which is 17 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Allegro MicroSystems's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 52.5% in Q3, down 4.8 percentage points year on year.
+Allegro MicroSystems's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 51.2% in Q1, down 5.6 percentage points year on year.

 Allegro MicroSystems Gross Margin (GAAP)